SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 ---

-title: "Starting out with sensenet ECM using Aurelia Framework"
+title: "Getting started with sensenet ECM using Aurelia Framework"
 author: gallayl
-image: "../img/posts/sensenetecm-react-redux.png"
+image: "../img/posts/getting-started-with-aurelia.jpg"
-tags: [aurelia, typescript, es6, javascript, typescript, getting started]
+tags: [aurelia, typescript, authentication, sn-client-js, getting started]

 ---

-heading - todo
+There was a lot of development in the frontent frameworks ecosystem over the last couple of years - and you can use a wide rande of them with the latest version of *sensenet ECM*.
+The following step by step tutorial will guide you how to put it all together - this time with [Aurelia](http://aurelia.io/) and [Typescript](https://www.typescriptlang.org/)

 ---

-# Prerequisites
+## Prerequisites

 First or all, you'll need [sensenet Services](https://community.sensenet.com/docs/install-sn-from-nuget/) installed and configured [JWT Authentication](https://community.sensenet.com/docs/web-token-authentication/).
 [Webpages installation](https://community.sensenet.com/docs/install-webpages-from-nuget/) is not a requirement but also recommended.

 You'll also have to deal with the [CORS](https://community.sensenet.com/docs/cors/) settings.
-You have to allow CORS for *localhost* origin.
-Add the following setting to your *Portal.settings* file that can be found in */Root/System/Settings/Portal.settings* (You can use the Content Explorer, or re-import the modified file) :
+You have to allow CORS for **localhost** origin.
+Add the following setting to your **Portal.settings** file that can be found in **/Root/System/Settings/Portal.settings** (You can use the *Content Explorer* if you have WebPages installed, or just re-import the modified file) :

 ```json
 ...